 Emphatic Pronoun Vs. Reflexive Pronoun

-It is important to know that emphatic pronouns do not take the position of an object in a sentence.
-'They' usually come before the verb or at the end of the sentence.
-Sometimes by changing the position you can change an emphatic pronoun to a reflexive pronoun or vice versa.
+It's important to note that emphatic pronouns typically do not occupy the position of an object in a sentence.
+Instead, they are usually placed before the verb or at the end of the sentence for emphasis.
+In some cases, changing the position of the pronoun can turn it from an emphatic pronoun to a reflexive pronoun, or vice versa.
 Look at these two sentences:

 In this example, 'himself' is placed before the verb and is an 'emphatic pronoun.'

 In this example, 'himself' is placed in the position of an indirect object and is a 'reflexive pronoun.'

-Intensive pronouns can be used with 'by' to emphasize doing something alone.
-In this case, it is not always necessary to use 'by,' but it can make the meaning clearer and distinguish an emphatic pronoun from a reflexive pronoun.
+Intensive pronouns can follow "by" to emphasize that the action was performed alone.
+While it is not always necessary to use "by" in such cases, doing so can clarify the intended meaning and differentiate an intensive pronoun from a reflexive pronoun.
 Take a look at these examples: